 We get that saying “calcitonin gene-related peptide” doesn’t exactly clear up all of your confusion.
 That phrase describes a protein that affects the size of the blood vessels in your brain.

 Recently, scientists discovered that CGRP levels increase during a migraine attack.
-Researchers have also found that chronic migraine sufferers (people who experience more than 15 attacks a month) have more CGRP in their blood than people who have migraines less frequently.
+Researchers have also found that chronic migraine sufferers (people who experience more than 15 attacks a month) have more CGRP in their blood than people who have attacks less frequently.
 And that’s true all the time, not just during attacks.

 We don’t know why that’s the case (not yet, at least), but it seems clear that higher levels of CGRP are associated with migraine headaches.
 That’s why pharmaceutical companies are racing to develop anti-CGRP drugs to treat migraine.

 Anti-CGRP medications (also called CGRP receptor antagonists or CGRP inhibitors) regulate the levels of CGRP in your brain by either blocking the protein itself or blocking the receptor it attaches to.
-That means they work to prevent the spike in CGRP that accompanies migraines, which reduces the frequency of attacks, shortens their duration, and alleviates pain and other symptoms.
+That means they work to prevent the spike in CGRP that accompanies migraine, which reduces the frequency of attacks, shortens their duration, and alleviates pain and other symptoms.

 These medications are a big deal because they’re the first new treatment developed specifically for migraine since triptans came along in the 1990s.
-Not only that, but they’re the very first preventative option that wasn’t originally intended to treat something other than migraine (unlike, say, anticonvulsants or Botox®).
+Not only that, but they’re the very first preventive option that wasn’t originally intended to treat something other than migraine (unlike, say, anticonvulsants or Botox®).

 Yes—the record of research isn’t long, but it’s exciting.
-In a 2018 study of an anti-CGRP called erenumab (better known as Aimovig®) published in The Lancet a third of the 121 participants cut their number of monthly headache days by 50% or more after 12 weeks of using the treatment.
-What makes that even more impressive is that all of the participants had already tried two, three, or four other preventative treatments with no success.
+In a 2018 study of an anti-CGRP called erenumab (better known as Aimovig®) published in The Lancet, a third of the 121 participants cut their number of monthly headache days by 50% or more after 12 weeks of using the treatment.
+What makes that even more impressive is that all of the participants had already tried two, three, or four other preventive treatments with no success.
 Plus, no serious side effects were reported.

 Other clinical trials have looked at anti-CGRP treatment’s potential to alleviate symptoms during an attack.
-In one, 19% of participants who were treated during a migraine were pain-free two hours after receiving a dose of rimegepant (a.k.a.
+In one, 19% of participants who were treated during a migraine attack were pain-free two hours after receiving a dose of rimegepant (a.k.a.
 Nurtec™ ODT), another anti-CGRP.
 37% said the medication completely relieved their other migraine symptoms, like sensitivity to light and sound.

 That depends on what type of CGRP antagonist you’re using.
 Many of the treatments that are mainly used for migraine prevention (called “monoclonal antibodies”) are taken by injection, usually once or twice a month.
 These treatments include: